e-commerce-cse-442/Books2Go/README.md

 Reactjs: All of our frontend stuff is with reactjs.
 To get started with reactjs you have to install react by running this command `npm install create_react_app`.

 Postgresql: We used Postgresql as our database.
-We use heroku database to run our app.
+We used heroku database to run our app.
 You could use Pgadmin to build your database.

 # Usage